-- to hear the analog tone in all search phases in standard search mode (see "Analog Tone", chapter "Search"). - enables access the the Pro Check function within group check (see "Pro Check", chapter "Groupcheck") - to scroll the list of buried subjects which allows more efficient group searches and triage decisions (see chapter "List of Burials") - to see the vital data of the buried subjects you are searching in order to take triage decisions (see chapter "Vital Data") - to access the alternative and extended range search modes (see chapters "Extended Search Strip in Extended Range Mode" and "Alternative Search Mode")
+- to hear the analog sound in all search phases in standard search mode (see chapter "Analog Tone"). - to scroll the list of buried subjects which allows more efficient group searches and triage decisions (see chapter "List of Burials")

-- to mark deep burials up to distance indication of 6.0 (see chapter "Deep Burial") - to unmark a buried subject (see chapter "Erase Mark")

-BarryTip: The analog tone allows you the ability to identify signal-overlap or other difficulties encountered during multiple-burial searches, so the searcher has a definitive indication of when an alternative search strategy (micro search strips, microbox, 3-circle method) is required.
-Furthermore, analog tone allows you to reliably differentiate between "false positives" and "real signals", which is particularly important if you are searching in heavily disturbed areas such as ski resorts or when you are searching with a radio or other electronic equipment turned on in parallel.
+- to see the vital data of the buried subject you are searching in order to take triage decisions (see chapter "Vital Data") - to access the alternative and extended range search modes (see chapter "Alternate Search Mode") - to mark deep burials up to distance indication of 6.0 (see chapter "Deep Burial") - to unmark a buried subject (see chapter "Erase Mark") - BarryTip: The analog tone allows you the ability to identify signal-overlap or other difficulties encountered during multiple-burial searches, so the searcher has a definitive indication of when an alternate search strategy (3-circle, micro-box, micro strips) is required.
+Furthermore, analog sound allows you to reliably differentiate between "false positives" and "real signals", which is particularly important if you are searching in heavily disturbed areas such as ski resorts or when you are searching with a radio or other electronic equipment turned on in parallel.